Fox's settlement with Dominion unlikely to cost it $787.5M

 One wrinkle: even if an insurance company pays a substantial part of the settlement, there could be an annual aggregate limit of liability, which could mean that insurers wouldn’t cover another big-money settlement.

 And media companies and insurers don’t always agree on who should cover what, since there are caveats written into contracts that allow insurers to avoid paying under certain circumstances.
-In 2012, Disney settled a defamation suit after ABC aired a segment that questioned the safety of a meat producer’s products that critics dubbed “pink slime.”
-But one of its insurers, AIG, ended up suing Disney so they wouldn’t have to pay part of the settlement, although AIG eventually lost.
+In 2017, Disney settled a defamation suit that was filed in 2012 after ABC aired a segment that questioned the safety of a meat producer’s products that critics dubbed “pink slime.”
+But one of its insurers, AIG, ended up suing Disney so it wouldn’t have to pay part of the settlement, although AIG eventually lost.

 Fox has also said it doesn’t expect the settlement to affect its operations.